athaker/econ_136/README.md

 # Deep Learning for Timeseries
-This repository includes materials for a lecture for Gary Evans 136 Class.
+This repository includes materials for a lecture originally for Gary Evans 136 Class, this has been modified for Prof Gu's AIML 71 Class.

 ## 1. Getting Started
 1. Download or clone the files in the the repository to your local machine.
 (Green button top right).